 It wasn’t until 1961 that an individual was rediscovered in the forests near Cambarville.
 Extensive searches since then have found the existing population in the highlands.

 However, this population of Leadbeater’s Possums has been decimated after decades of logging and bushfires.

 How to save the Leadbeater’s Possum—for good.

 Australia's current environment laws do not protect against logging or deforestation—opening the door to mass destruction of precious ecosystems, like the Leadbeater’s forest home.

-With a federal election called for 18 May, now is the time to for new, national nature laws to end extinction, and an independent body to enforce these laws.
+Now is the time to for new, national nature laws to end extinction, and an independent body to enforce these laws.

 Read our report on Australia’s extinction crisis

 We recently released a report exposing the logging crisis our unique forest wildlife is facing.

 As our report points out, unlike other threats such as climate change, logging is one problem we can address immediately in order to help Australian animals survive.